Guest Blogging Guidelines For Coaches

 Is this blog or website somewhere you would like to see your name as a professional?
 Is the site's design and focus likely to bring you visitors to your site?

-Also check out amount and quality of comments and interaction on existing articles.
-Are the posts constructive or do they criticise or belittle?
+Also check out the number and quality of comments and interaction on existing articles.
+Are the posts constructive or do they criticize or belittle?

 Does the host add any comments and, if so, are they complimentary.